mozilla-b2g/gaia/apps/calendar/README.md

-                     run on the main thread (https://bugzil.la/701634). common pattern is to send a sync operation to the worker which emits events to the provider code which formats calendar data and shoves it in indexedDB js/service/       => runs in worker and bridges communication main thread and caldav library js/store/         => wrappers around calendar database collections js/utils/         => miscellaneous library code mostly for computing or storing things synchronously in memory
+                     run on the main thread (https://bugzil.la/701634). common pattern is to send a sync operation to the worker which emits events to the provider code which formats calendar data and shoves it in indexedDB js/service/       => runs in worker and bridges communication between main thread and caldav library js/store/         => wrappers around calendar database collections js/utils/         => miscellaneous library code mostly for computing or storing things synchronously in memory